DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-25-changing-the-mysql-client-prompt.markdown

 layout: post
 title: Changing the MySQL client prompt
 tags:
-- FOSS
+- Foss
-- Knowledge Base
+- Knowledge base
 - Linux
-- MySQL
+- Mysql
-- my.cnf
+- My.cnf
-- mysql
+- Mysql
-- prompt
+- Prompt
 ---

 It is quite easy to get lost in MySQL when working between a lot of databases.